Estimate nuisance functions for average value-based VIMs

 a character vector of learners to pass to

-are Y and X,
+SuperLearner, if f1 and f2 are Y and X,

 respectively.
-Defaults to SL.glmnet
+Defaults to SL.glmnet, SL.xgboost,

-and SL.mean
+and SL.mean.

 should we use sample-splitting to estimate the full and

 reduced predictiveness?
-Defaults to TRUE
+Defaults to TRUE, since inferences made using

-will be invalid for variables with truly zero
+sample_splitting = FALSE will be invalid for variables with truly zero

 importance.